MaXinyu1/Multithread-sw523/README.md

 This project implements a card game named 7king523.

 It is develops in 2 steps:
-- [ ] Build a single thread 7king523
+- [x] Build a single thread 7king523 (all players play in one terminal)
-- [x] Build miltithread 7king523
+- [ ] Build miltithread 7king523 (players can play in their own terminals, so that they can not see each others cards)

 ## Rules
 Here is the rules of the game.
 1. 7 > 0 (king) > 5 > 2 > 3 > 1 > 13(k) > 12(Q) > 11(J) > 10 > 9 > 8 > 6 > 4
 2. Each player only have 5 cards on hand.
 After each round end, they can get cards from the card board.
-2. If you are the first player, you can choose any cards you have.
+3. If you are the first player, you can choose any cards you have.
 Otherwise, you can only choose cards equal or lager than your previous player, both the value and the number of cards.
-2. 0 (king),13(k),10 are credits
+4. 0 (king),13(k),10 are credits
-3. Each round, the player who ends the play wins the credits.
+5. Each round, the player who ends the play wins the credits.
-4. After finishing all cards, the player who has the most credit wins.
+6. After finishing all cards, the player who has the most credit wins.

 ## Instructions To Run